GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/09.181-190/01.Ye-Who-Rose-to-Meet-the-Lord/docs.md

 ---
+title: |
-title: 181.
-Ye Who Rose to Meet the Lord
+    181. Ye Who Rose to Meet the Lord - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 181.
+Ye Who Rose to Meet the Lord.
+Ye who rose to meet the Lord,  Ventured on His faithful word,  Faint not now, for your reward  Will be quickly given.
+Faint not, always watch and pray;  Jesus will not more delay;  Even now 'tis dawn of day;  Daystar beams from heaven.
+    keywords:  |
-    keywords: Church Hymnal, Ye Who Rose to Meet the Lord, Ye who rose to meet the Lord,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Ye Who Rose to Meet the Lord, Ye who rose to meet the Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 181. YE WHO ROSE TO MEET THE LORD
+####  Church Hymnal 1941,

 ```txt

 1.
 Ye who rose to meet the Lord,
 Ventured on His faithful word,